This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Flush mount lights are flat against your ceiling and ideal for closets, hallways, and bathrooms.
 Semi-flush mounts are another popular style; however, they are similar to flush mounts, but they hang a few inches (4-8″) below the ceiling.

 Recessed lights are recessed into the ceiling; examples are pot lights or can lights.
 Track lighting is a modern type of fixture which is ideal if you are trying to accent something or use as task lighting.
 Cove lights direct light up towards the ceiling from a cove, accenting the ceiling.

 Types of Wall Lights

-Candle Sconces are as they sound, imitating the look of the historic first sconces that illuminated a space by candlelight.
+Candle Sconces are, as they sound, imitating the look of the historic first sconces that illuminated space by candlelight.
 Today, you often find these with chandelier bulbs imitating the look of a candle, though sconces made for candles do exist still.
 Swing arm sconces have longer arms that are adjustable, allowing the sconce to be moved around in many directions.

 Shop Lighting By Type

 - Picture Lights